 In a student's 3rd year and above, support is provided by the student's dissertation research advisor either through an RA (Research Assistantship) or other mechanism.
 Continued support is dependent on a student's fulfillment of requirements and continued satisfactory progress.

-Students accepted for the 2017-18 academic year will receive support for the full Tuition and health insurance amounts of $49,088, and an annual Stipend equal to $37,260 ($3,105/ month).
+Students accepted for the 2022-23 academic year receive support for the full Tuition and health insurance amounts of $57,840, and an annual Stipend equal to $44,376 over 12 months ($3,698/ month).
 Student stipends are increased yearly, as of July 1st, to offset the cost of living.